 US Open: Wyndham Clark holds off Rory McIlroy to claim maiden major title with one-shot victory

-Rory McIlroy fell one shot in his bid for a first major since 2014; Wyndham Clark carded a level-par 70 to claim a one-shot victory and maiden major victory; Scottie Scheffler claims third as Tommy Fleetwood jumps to tied-fifth with a final-round 63
+Rory McIlroy falls one shot short in his bid for a first major since 2014; Wyndham Clark cards a level-par 70 to claim a one-shot victory and maiden major victory; Scottie Scheffler takes third as Tommy Fleetwood jumps to tied-fifth with a final-round 63

 By Ali Stafford